-Breast cancer screening helps detect cancer earlier, but diagnosing breast cancer accurately and consistently remains a challenge, with half of all women experiencing a false positive over a 10-year period.
-In Nature, we demonstrated the potential of our AI model to analyse de-identified retrospectively collected screening mammograms with similar or better accuracy than clinicians.
+Breast cancer screening helps detect cancer earlier, but diagnosing breast cancer accurately and consistently remains a challenge, with half of all women experiencing a false-positive over a 10-year period.
+In Nature, we demonstrated the potential of our AI model to analyze de-identified retrospectively collected screening mammograms with similar or better accuracy than clinicians.
 Now, we’re collaborating on an investigative device research study to understand how the model can help in clinical practice to reduce the time from screening mammography to diagnosis, narrowing the assessment gap and improving the patient experience.
 Read the post

 Applying deep learning to metastatic breast cancer detection

 We continue to advance AI-enabled imaging research in other domains, expanding this technology to facilitate transformative diagnostics.